Copilot component

 <wy-copilot> | WyCopilot

-The copilot component renders a complete and functional user interface for a contextual AI bot chat.
-It needs to be configured with a chat bot and can have instructions and use any contextual data you provide (as long as it's a string).
+The copilot component renders a complete and functional user interface for chatting with an AI agent.
+It needs to be configured with an AI agent and can have instructions and use any contextual data you provide (as long as it's a string).

 Importing